tarwn/lessthandot-hugo/blogs/content/posts/2014-03-10-azure-web-sites-deployment-and-unit-testing.md

 `run: azure site deploymentscript -h`

-**4.** To generate a deployment script, i&#8217;ll specify the aspWAP option and point to the project:
+**4.** To generate a deployment script, i'll specify the aspWAP option and point to the project:

 `azure site deploymentscript --aspWAP CloudSite/CloudSite.csproj -s CloudPixiesAndGhosts.sln`